Shotover Jetboat ride is one of the very most popular things to do in Queenstown.

 Photo Credit: Cindy Grogan

-Some of the ski fields, such as Coronet Peak and Cardrona, also offer mountain biking and alpine disc golf in the summer months of December – March.
+What to expect: Some ski fields, including Coronet Peak and Cardrona, also offer summer activities like mountain biking and alpine disc golf from December to March.

-There are many bungy jumping options in town, but AJ Hackett is the original and most popular, offering jumping at the Kawarau Suspension Bridge in Gibbston Valley.
+Good to know: AJ Hackett is the original and best-known operator, with jumps at the Kawarau Suspension Bridge in Gibbston Valley.

 A person leaps off a high bridge with bungee cables attached to her body and the bridge.